In Memory

 Rest in peace Bernie and soar with the other angels!
 You were a blessing not only to the world of music, but to the world.
 Your legacy will always live on through others, especially to those who also realize and find and use their God given gifts to also contribute to making the world a better place, as you did and always will, through your gift of creating music.
 Love and blessings.

-wrote on October 2, 2016
+tom tom from randolph wrote on October 2, 2016

 r.i.p. never forgotten